M -Z

 Shin splints

-Pain on either side of the leg bone caused by muscle or tendon inflammation.
-It is commonly related to excessive foot pronation (collapsing arch), but may be related to a muscle imbalance between opposing muscle groups in the leg.
-Proper stretching and corrective orthotics (shoe inserts) for pronation can help prevent shin splints.
+Shin splints are pain on either side of the leg bone caused by muscle or tendon inflammation due to over use.
+It is commonly related to an increase in exercise intensity, excessive foot pronation (collapsing arch), muscle imbalance between opposing muscle groups in the leg, running on different surfaces, and worn out shoes.
+Treatment includes rest, stretching, icing, anti-inflammatories, and massage.
+Proper stretching, appropriate shoe gear, and corrective orthotics (shoe inserts) can help prevent shin splints.

 Stress Fractures